 - Place a big pot over medium heat.
 Add the milk and let it warm up for a while.
 Add the butter and let it melt.

 - Add 2 cups of the warmed milk to another pot and stir in the cornstarch.
 Whisk until the cornstarch is incorporated.
-When the cornstarch mixture is ready, pour it in the big pot with the milk-butter mixture.
+When the cornstarch mixture is ready, pour it into the big pot with the milk-butter mixture.

-- Remove from heat, and stir in the beaten eggs, the cheese and a pinch of nutmeg (optional).
+- Remove from heat and stir in the beaten eggs, the cheese, and a pinch of nutmeg (optional).
 Stir well.
 Return to the heat and stir until sauce thickens a bit more but not too much.
 Set aside.

 ASSEMBLE